 route(IpAddrKind::V6);

-Enums have more tricks up their sleeves, too.
-Thinking more about our IP address type, at the moment we don’t have a way to store the actual data of the IP address; we only know what kind it is.
-Given that you just learned about structs, you might tackle this problem as in Listing 6-1:
+Using enums has even more advantages.
+Thinking more about our IP address type, at the moment we don’t have a way to store the actual IP address data; we only know what kind it is.
+Given that you just learned about structs in Chapter 5, you might tackle this problem as shown in Listing 6-1:

+prod: confirm xref

 enum IpAddrKind {